FDR Control for Online Anomaly Detection: Local control of FDR with Empirical -values

 \subsection{FDR control: main results for \emph{i.i.d.} $p$-values}

-The present section aims at first explaining the shape of the curve displayed in Figure~\ref{fig:motivexp}.
-This will help getting some intuition about how to design an online procedure achieving the desired FDR control for the full time series.
+The present section aims first to explain the shape of the curve shown in Figure~\ref{fig:motivexp}.
+This will help to specify conditions on the calibration set cardinality to get FDR control for subseries of length $m$.